KamandPrompt/sysadmin-test/Problemset/Docker.md

 This problem deals with playing around docker (<https://www.docker.com/>), which is a containerization technology.
 Your task is simple.

-Upload an ubuntu docker image to [docker store](https://store.docker.com/) with your username.
+Upload an ubuntu docker image to [docker store](https://store.docker.com/) or [docker hub](https://hub.docker.com/) with your username.
 This image should contain a file in the `/home` directory with the name `testfile.sh` and the following contents:

 ```txt
 #!/bin/sh